isaaclyman/cypher-system-srd-lookup/README.md

 If you'd like me to spend more time on this app (meaning more free features for everyone), simply [sponsor me](https://ko-fi.com/isaaclyman).

+# Contributing

+Before submitting a PR, please file an issue describing the feature or fix you'd like to work on.
+This will help me coordinate with any ongoing work by me or other contributors.

 # Development

 ## Generating JSON deserialization code